a2-4am/passport/README.md

   Clyde's Consonant Slides)
 - NEW: patchers/sigcheck.a (Advanced
   Electricity, Complex Circuits)
-- IMPROVED: patches/mecc.a to erase
+- IMPROVED: patchers/mecc.a to erase
   site license information from final generation of MECC disks (by qkumba)
 - IMPROVED: patchers/rwtsswapmecc.a
-  (fixes Zoyon Patrol)
+  (fixes Zoyon Patrol, Word Wizards)
 - IMPROVED: patchers/prodosmecc.a
   (fixes Miner's Cave)
 - IMPROVED: patchers/rwtslog.a (fixes